Policies and Programmes in DRR

 • International Recovery Platform

-UNDP has positioned itself as a key member of the UN International Strategy for Disaster Reduction (UNISDR) system and plays leadership roles in specific technical areas in line with the priorities of the HFA through UNISDR mechanisms such as the International Recovery Platform, Global Risk Identification Programme, Capacity for Disaster Reduction Initiative and Partnership for Environment and Disaster Risk Reduction.
+UNDP has positioned itself as a key member of the UN Office for Disaster Reduction (UNDRR) system and plays leadership roles in specific technical areas in line with the priorities of the HFA through UNDRR mechanisms such as the International Recovery Platform, Global Risk Identification Programme, Capacity for Disaster Reduction Initiative and Partnership for Environment and Disaster Risk Reduction.